 How Does it Work?

-When you buy your first BTC, you will be generate your very own address.
+When you buy your first BTC, you will generate your very own address.
 This address is completely unique to you, and you can share it with other users or use it on cryptocurrency exchanges to buy, sell, or trade.

 Your Bitcoin address isn’t any regular address.
 With it comes both a “public key” and a “private key.”
 As CoinJolt explains: